-Ahead of her talk, ‘So High a Blood: The Story of Lady Margaret Douglas, the Tudor That Time Forgot’, we caught up with Morgan to find out more…
+We caught up with Morgan Ring ahead of her talk, ‘So High a Blood: The Story of Lady Margaret Douglas, the Tudor That Time Forgot’, at our York History Weekend this November…

 Q: What can audiences look forward to in your talk?

 A: An introduction to a little-known but tremendously important figure of the Tudor courts: Lady Margaret Douglas, Countess of Lennox.
 Her life makes a great story in its own right – failed love affairs and high political machinations – but it’s also a way into some of the biggest questions of 16th-century history: religion, succession, and the relationships between the British kingdoms.

 Q: Why are you so fascinated by this topic?

 A: I’ve always been drawn to the ‘fifth businesses’ of history, the people with essential, often overlooked supporting roles.
 Margaret was precisely that kind of person: both an outsider and an insider, sometimes watching events, sometimes shaping them.
 And as I got to work on her story, I found myself spending time with other under-studied people, from her servants (both the ones who loved her and the ones who couldn’t stand her), to her parents, with their impulsive, scandalous marriage.
 Looked at from the corner of the room rather than the centre, familiar events suddenly became unfamiliar, and that was quite exciting.

 Q: Tell us something that might surprise or shock us about this area of history.